 Current Disease Outbreak Information

-Avian influenza (AI), or “bird flu,” is a virus that infects domestic poultry, such as chickens, turkeys, pheasants, quail, ducks and geese, and wild birds, particularly waterfowl.
-Direct contact with infected birds, contaminated objects/equipment and aerosol (short distances) can spread the virus which is found in feces, saliva and respiratory secretions.
+AI, or bird flu, is a virus that infects domestic poultry, such as chickens, turkeys, pheasants, quail, ducks, and geese, and wild birds, particularly waterfowl.
+Direct contact with infected birds, contaminated objects or equipment, and aerosol (short distances) can spread the virus which is found in feces, saliva, and respiratory secretions.

-There are many strains of avian influenza, many of which show little or no visible signs of illness and pose no threat to public health.
+There are many strains of AI, many of which show little or no visible signs of illness and pose no threat to public health.
 Each year new strains of AI may appear throughout the world.

 Biosecurity is a set of practices designed to reduce the risk of spreading disease from sick birds to healthy ones.
 The Wisconsin Department of Agriculture, Trade and Consumer Protection recommends adding these practices to your routine: